BugShot Guyana

 The fee for the workshop does NOT include:

-Flights to and from Guyana, alcohol, drinks and snacks outside of meals, souvenirs, or tips for guides.
+Flights to and from Guyana, alcohol, drinks and snacks outside of meals, souvenirs, and tips for guides.

 Cancellation policy is as follows: